snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 #### Create and Assign Role to Application Service Principle

-Create a custom role and assign it the "Snowplow BDP Enterprise Deployment" application service principle under your subscription.
-This allows the permission of creating distinct roles for deploying and managing infrastructure resources that make up your pipeline.
+Create a custom role and assign it the "Snowplow BDP Enterprise Deployment" application service principal under your subscription.
+This grants the permission to create distinct roles for deploying and managing infrastructure resources that make up your pipeline.

 1. Navigate to your newly created subscription
 2. Click into "Access Control (IAM)"
-3. +Add custom role
+3. Click “Add custom role”
-4. Create the following role which allows Snowplow to create various roles that are specific to components that make up your pipeline.
+4. Create the following role, which allows Snowplow to create various roles that are specific to components that make up your pipeline.
 The `customer_subscription_id` should be the subscription ID that Snowplow will deploy into
     ```json
     {
         "properties": {